 In this section, we provide a brief overview of the Spanish personal income tax.
+We focus on 2015, the latest year for which microdata on tax returns is available.
 We also present estimates of effective tax functions that describe taxes paid on labor and capital income in a parsimonious way, and an effective tax-credit function.
 A more extended discussion can be found in García-Miralles et al. (2019).
 The Spanish tax system raises revenue from taxes on the income, consumption and wealth of individuals, and on profits of firms.
-Total tax collection was 33.6% of GDP in 2015, which was close to the OECD average (33.7%), but significantly less than the Euro-11 average (38.7%).4 The primary source of revenue is social security contributions, which take the form of a payroll tax.5 Individual income, both from labor and capital, is also taxed through a progressive personal income tax.
+Total tax collection was 33.6% of GDP in 2015, which was close to the OECD average (33.7%), but significantly less than the Euro-11 average (38.4%).
+The primary source of revenue is social security contributions, which take the form of a payroll tax.
+Individual income, both from labor and capital, is also taxed through a progressive personal income tax.
 Taxes on goods and services include a three-notch value-added tax and excise duties on specific goods such as fuel, electricity, tobacco, and alcohol.
-Firm profits are taxed through the corporate income tax.6 Finally, some taxes are levied on the use, ownership, and transmission of assets, such as a real-estate tax, a wealth tax, inheritance and gift tax, and taxes on the transfer of real estate and other financial assets.7 Social security contributions account for 33.5% of total tax revenue, while the personal income tax accounts for
+Firm profits are taxed through the corporate income tax.
+Finally, some taxes are levied on the use, ownership, and transmission of assets, such as a real-estate tax, a wealth tax, inheritance and gift tax, and taxes on the transfer of real estate and other financial assets.
+Social security contributions account for 33.5% of total tax revenue, while the personal income tax accounts for 21.4%.
+The share of the value-added tax, excise duties, the corporate income tax, and taxes related to the use, ownership, and transmission of assets are 19.0%, 8.6%, 7.1%, and 7.6%, respectively.